rene-d/sysbus/README.en.md

 - this MIB describes the graph,`wl1` being connected by a _upper_ link to the` bridge` interface and a _lower_ link to `wifi1_ath`
 - the interface is activated (`Status`)

 The command is also able to establish a cross-tab between MIBs and interface to find the use.
-See this [result] (docs / MIBs.md) where X = used, 0 = referenced but empty.
+See this [result](docs/MIBs.md) where X = used, 0 = referenced but empty.

     $ sysbus -MIBs table [html]